unlhcc/hpc-intro/_episodes/12-cluster.md

 > ~~~
 > {: .output}
 >
 > Now is your chance to type in your password.
-But watch out, the characters you type are not displayed on the screen.
+But watch out, the characters you type are not displayed on the screen.You will then be prompted to use DUO two factor authentication
+{: .callout}
+> ~~~
+> Duo two-factor login for nelle
+>
+>Enter a passcode or select one of the following options:
+>
+> 1. Duo Push to XXX-XXX-5555
+> 2. Phone call to XXX-XXX-5555
+> 3. SMS passcodes to XXX-XXX-5555 (next code starts with: 1)
+>
+>Passcode or option (1-3):
+{: .output}
+> Now is your chance to enter your choice for DUO two factor.
+This will send a push notification, phone call, or SMS message to your phone, or you can use a YubiKey here.
 {: .callout}
 ~~~
 Last login: Fri Dec 14 14:13:14 2018 from nelles_laptop
 $